Alcohol, Tobacco, and Other Drug Programs

 FCPS provides students with the most accurate and up-to-date information on substance use, addiction, and treatment.
 This includes medical, physical, social and psychological consequences.
 Students learn the tools and strategies they need to stop using these substances, including refusal skills and cessation techniques.

-Staff members and parents can refer a student to the ATOD program.
+Staff members and parents can refer a student to the SAP program.
 Students can also refer themselves.
-A student can take part in the ATOD program regardless of whether the student has violated the ATOD regulation in the SR&R.
+A student can take part in the SAP program regardless of whether the student has violated the ATOD regulation in the SR&R.

 What does the SAPS do?